YueYANG1996/R2D2-Flag-Capture-Game/README.md

 		D2 - boolean representing if it is the D2 team's turn limit - upper bound on the number of turns

-		Return the best move, it's utility value, and the total number of leaves encountered as (best_move, best_value, total_leaves)
+		Return the best move, its utility value, and the total number of leaves encountered as (best_move, best_value, total_leaves)
 	'''
 	pass